leanTrin/ChatBot/README.md

 - [x] getting a response from the Bot
 - [x] getting a random response from the bot
 - [x] Implement FileManagement class to the main class
+- [ ] Remove symbols in the users input text
 - [ ] class for file management
 	- [x] opening files
 	- [x] logging information in a file